 About

-I’m a photographer and writer based in northwestern Wisconsin.
-My second book, DEERLAND, was released by Lyons Press in 2013.
+I’m a writer and retired photographer based in northwestern Wisconsin.
+My second book, DEERLAND: America’s Hunt for Ecological Balance and the Essence of Wildness, was released by Lyons Press in 2013.
 It’s about the major role of deer in the environment and in American culture.
-My first book, co-authored with Eric Fromm, was Gut It.
-Cut It.
-Cook It.: The Deer Hunter’s Guide to Processing and Preparing Venison (Krause, 2009).
-(For health reasons, I’ve since adopted a vegan, whole food plant-based (WFPB) diet.)

 My words and images have also appeared at Slate, The Wall Street Journal, Washington Post, Canoe Journal, Canoe & Kayak, Capital Times (Madison), Cooking Wild, Deer & Deer Hunting, Duluth News-Tribune, Sierra, and Wisconsin State Journal.
 Prior to becoming an author, I worked for over twenty years as a freelance business writer and instructional designer.

 Oh.
 And about that “cancer survivor” thing… In September of 2019, I was diagnosed with metastatic melanoma.
 Since then, I’ve learned a lot about cancer, cancer culture, statistics, and more.
-I’m sticking around.
+I’m sticking around, and in the future I may even tell a few cancer stories.

 error: